nytud/hugme/README.md

 ### 6️⃣ Prompt Alignment

 Evaluates models' ability to execute Hungarian commands accurately.
 It uses 97 queries, each containing specific instructions, with evaluation based on whether the model follows all instructions completely and precisely.
+Max new tokens minimum is 256.

 ### 7️⃣ Spelling